2010 Mitrovica attacks

-The 2010 Mitrovica attacks in North Mitrovica refer to a number of incidents that occurred on July 2, September 11 and September 28, 2010.
+A number of incidents occurred on July 2, September 11 and September 28, 2010 in North Mitrovica, a town in the Mitrovica District of Kosovo.

 July 2

 An explosive device was thrown into a group of Kosovo Serbs who were protesting against the Government's intention to open a governmental office in the area, where Kosovo Serbs live.
 1 person was killed and 11 were injured.

 Both Kosovan and Serbian authorities condemned the attack.
 At the moment there are no suspects.
 July 3 was declared a day of mourning by North Kosovan municipality Leaders in North Mitrovica, Zvečan, Leposavić and Zubin Potok.

 Serbian Prime Minister Mirko Cvetković stated that violence in Mitrovica represents a terrorist attack.

 September 11

 Following the quarterfinals of the World Basketball Championship where Turkey beat Serbia, a fighting occurred between Kosovo Albanians and Kosovo Serbs.
 One Serb youth was shot and wounded in the arm by an EULEX police officer, three other lightly, a total of 7 were injured including an EULEX soldier.